-My passions are entertainment media and academic research, and in my consulting work, I am often called upon to fuse the two.
-My hope is that the work I do (along with many talented colleagues) will help adults learn what is real and what is hype on the critical matter of helping kids grow up healthy and safe in the 21st century.
+I work at the intersection of positive youth development, entertainment media and scientific research.
+The entertainment media that tweens and teens spend hours consuming shape their attitudes and behaviors, and as such can be an effective way to impact social learning.
+My hope is that the work I do addresses the critical matter of helping kids grow up healthy and safe in the 21st century.
 I strive not to give into the agenda of any “side” in the discussion, and instead speak to the facts while recognizing the perspective of all stakeholders (industry, parents, academics).

-Feel free to email me with any questions and we will do our best to help you!
+Feel free to email me with any questions and we will do our best to help!

 Below is a list of the main arenas in which I work: